 The workplace learning team (WPLT) are located on the Bathurst, Wagga Wagga, Albury and Dubbo Campuses and are responsible for the completion of compliance checks for all teacher education students.
 They provide a communication channel between the WPLC Supervising Teachers (ST), University Liaison Officers (ULOs) and Professional Experience Liaison Officers (PELOs).

 Subject Coordinators are responsible for providing teacher education students with academic programs which prepare them for their work and learning in professional settings.
 The Subject Coordinator's role is to:

-University liaison officers (ULOs) and Professional experience liaison officers (PELOs) are experienced educators.
-The ULOs provide face-to-face support to students in their placement sites; and the PELOs provide support via electronic means including, telephone, email, or Skype for those students who are located in remote schools/early childhood settings and no University Liaison Officer is available.
+The University Liaison Officers (ULOs) and Professional Experience Liaison Officers (PELOs) are experienced teachers.
+The ULOs provide face-to-face support to students in their placement sites; and the PELOs provide support via electronic means including, telephone, email, or skype for those students who are located in remote schools/early childhood settings and no ULO is available.
 The liaison role includes the following: